-For the better part of three decades, this has been the ritual of one of the most distinguished pioneers f modern American art, a painter still vigorous in her 81st year.
-Ranging between her two homes in New Mexico — an adobe “villa” in Abiquiu and a desert ranch to the north — George O’Keeffe renew each day her passionate ties to the land.
-From these encounters has come a steady outpouring of paintings, many of hem now classic sin U.S. museums.
+For the better part of three decades, this has been the ritual of one of the most distinguished pioneers of modern American art, a painter still vigorous in her 81st year.
+Ranging between her two homes in New Mexico — an adobe “villa” in Abiquiu and a desert ranch to the north — George O’Keeffe renews each day her passionate ties to the land.
+From these encounters has come a steady outpouring of paintings, many of them now classics in U.S. museums.
 Whether emphatically realistic or starkly abstract, fantasies of nature or landscapes of the mind, these works distill not only her experience but something of her strong, adventurous spirit.

 TIME’s Richard Lacayo, meanwhile, had this to say about O’Keeffe on the occasion of a major 2009 show of her work at the Whitney in New York: